 This is more of a method than a recipe…feel free to have fun and experiment with different designs and above all, have fun!

-Tips for making striped juice pops ~
+Tips for making striped juice popsicles

 - Basically, if it’s liquid you can make it into a popsicle.
-That goes for most everything except alcohol, which freezes at a lower temperature and so you can only use about 20% in your popsicles.
+That goes for most everything except alcohol, which freezes at a lower temperature and so you can only use about 20% in your ‘poptails.’

 - You can use pureed fruit, or ready made juices in your popsicles.
+Hint: juice makes the whole project much quicker.

 - Natural juices will produce subtle stripes, and if you’re going for bright colors, artificially colored drinks like Kool Aid, Gatorade, and Snapple are perfect.